jperocho/npm_vul_checker/README.md

 Recursively scans a folder and all its subfolders for:
 - `package.json`
 - `package-lock.json`
+- `yarn.lock`

 Checks against a custom vulnerable package list (e.g., `vulv.txt`).

-Reports vulnerable packages along with the folder they were found in.
+Reports vulnerable packages along with the folder they were found in, including:
+- The version found in your project
+- The vulnerable version listed in `vulv.txt`
+- Flags if your version matches or is below the vulnerable version

 ## Installation